AinTunez/bb-rest/README.md

 # bb-rest

-This nodeJS module allows for easy interaction with Blackboard Learn REST APIs in application code.
+This module allows for easy interaction with Blackboard Learn REST APIs in application code.

 ## Installation
 Using npm: